sthshraddha/Software-project/README.md

             print("\nRecommended shots for your child: " + vaccination['vaccination'])
-            print("\nThe vaccines will protect your child from: pneumonia, measles, mumps, rubella, chickenpox, Hepatitis A and B viruses (inflammation of liver), polio, diphtheria, tetanus, whooping cough (pertusis), meningitis, genital warts, cervical cancer, diarrhea and vomitting.") print("\nDevelopmetal milestones according to CDC: " + vaccination['milestone']) print("\nDevelopmental milestones can vary from one child to the other.") no_vaccinations_applicable = False
+            print("\nThe vaccines will protect your child from: pneumonia, measles, mumps, rubella, chickenpox, Hepatitis A and B viruses (inflammation of liver), polio, diphtheria, tetanus, whooping cough (pertusis), meningitis, genital warts, cervical cancer, diarrhea and vomitting.") print("\nDevelopmetal milestones according to CDC: " + vaccination['milestone']) print("\nPlease note that the developmental milestones can vary from one child to the other.") no_vaccinations_applicable = False
     if no_vaccinations_applicable:
         print("\nYAY!
 No shots until next visit.")